JonathanCrabbe/Personal-Website-Content/content/home/skills.md

 # - Add/remove as many `feature` blocks below as you like.
 # - For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
-  - description: Implementation of SOTA ML (Pytorch, Pandas, Numpy, Scikit-Learn)
+  - description: Experience in big-tech companies, implementation of SOTA ML
     icon: python
     icon_pack: fab
     name: Coding